Hustle (TV series)

-Hustle is a British television crime drama series starring Adrian Lester, Robert Glenister and Robert Vaughn.
+Hustle is a British crime drama television series starring Adrian Lester, Robert Glenister and Robert Vaughn.
 Created by Tony Jordan, it was produced by Kudos Film and Television, and broadcast on BBC One in the United Kingdom.
 The show premiered on 24 February 2004, and ran for eight series, with its final episode aired on 17 February 2012.
-The show's premise is on a group of con artists who specialise in "long cons" – extended forms of deceptive frauds that require greater commitment, but offer higher rewards than simple confidence tricks.
+The show's premise was on a group of con artists who specialise in "long cons" – extended forms of deceptive frauds that require greater commitment, but offer higher rewards than simple confidence tricks.
 The show's most notable qualities are plots that involve behind-the-scenes action that the viewers are unaware of until near the end of an episode, along with fantasy scenes and occasional breaches of the fourth wall by the main actors.

 The show achieved consistently high viewing figures throughout its eight-year run and was received favourably by critics.

 Premise

 Each episode's plot focuses on a team of grifters who conduct the art of the "long con", often targeting a "mark" whose activities are immoral and/or illegal, or whose character retains a fundamental negative personality with others they dislike, or who they make suffer, while adhering to the credo that "you can't cheat an honest man".
-Although con men (and women), the team display a moral, honourable code within their team, which include sometimes helping others who have been victims of their mark, often with anonymous financial compensation to them, and never stealing anything that doesn't belong to them, instead borrowing them for the con and then returning them afterwards.
+Although con artists, the team display a moral, honourable code within their team, which include sometimes helping others who have been victims of their mark, often with anonymous financial compensation to them, and never stealing anything that doesn't belong to them, instead borrowing them for the con and then returning them afterwards.
 For each mark, the team focuses on background research to uncover any issues they may face, as well as a weakness in the mark that they can exploit, such as a passion for something, or an issue they are facing.
 Once they have a plan, the team set up a scenario, employ a "convincer" to rope in their mark, and then hit them with the sting in which they take them for a sizeable amount of cash, within the tens of thousands, before conducting a "blow-off" to ensure the mark will not come after them, either because they won't if they have to admit to conducting something illegal, or because the team has convinced them it will be impossible to do so.

-Although episodes feature stand-alone stories and are not referenced in later episodes, some series have featured subplots that occur during its broadcast, or make reference to events that occurred in previous episodes.
-In one such example, the first half of the third series features a sub-plot in that the team manages to pull off some long cons despite nearly suffering misfortune, which they later resolve after one of the characters determines what was causing them to suffer such bad luck.